Star Turns, an anthology of celebrity interviews by Tim Walker, the award-winning author, broadcaster, playwright and columnist.

 Star Turns brings together more than 70 celebrity interviews originally published in The New European over several years.
 With subjects ranging from Roger Moore to Peter Ustinov, Charlton Heston and Diana Rigg, Walker’s unique style throws new light on familiar faces from stage, screen and life.
 He regularly uncovers facts and facets not previously revealed and always delivers his insights in beautifully crafted prose.

-Coming later this year is The Language Detective by Dr John Olsson.
+The Language Detective by Dr John Olsson.
 As one of Britain’s leading forensic linguists and the world’s first fulltime language detective, Olsson previously authored two best-selling accounts of his cases: Word Crime (2012) and More Word Crime (2018).
 His academic text Forensic Linguistics (2013) is considered the most authoritative on the subject and is required reading for students worldwide.

 Dr John Olsson is an internationally recognised forensic linguist who has given crucial testimony in high profile trials around the world.
 His specialty is exposing the authorship of anonymous documents including hate mail, hoax letters and product contamination threats; as well as kidnap and ransom demands.
 He has also solved a number of codes in conspicuous criminal cases and has worked on every serious class of crime including murder, terrorism, assault, fraud, forgery, narcotics distribution, organised crime, kidnapping and extortion.